Macular degeneration, also known as AMD, is a disease that affects the retina.

 The retina is a layer at the back of the eyeball, it contains light-sensitive cells and helps us see the world around us.
 Macular degeneration affects the patient's central vision.
 Images that used to be clear may start appearing blurred.
 Eventually, dark spots may appear.
 These spots typically get progressively bigger.

-The majority of people with macular degeneration fins that straight lines become curved or distorted, and colors are darker than they used to be, or less vivid.
+The majority of people with macular degeneration find that straight lines become curved or distorted, and colors are darker than they used to be, or less vivid.

 People with macular degeneration gradually find it much harder to read, write, recognize faces and drive.
 The macula, or macula lutea (Latin: macula = spot + lutea = yellow) is an oval shaped yellow spot near the center of the retina of the eye.